Coni63/webGL-movie/README.md

 1. The number of points displayed is quite important for your computer (WebGL performances are lower than a game).
 Try to reduce the option "max_points".

-2. The depth of Text is too big.
-Every label are generaed using a floating <div>.
-At every frame, all position are recomputed and this is intensive if you display title of a lot of movies.
+2. The depth of label rendering is too big.
+Every label is generated using a floating \<div\>.
+At every frame, all position are calculated and this is intensive if you display title of a lot of movies.

 3. You don't have the "Hardware Activation"'s option activated.
 If you have a GPU and you see in the task manager that the use is 0% for your browser, that means this option is disabled.
 To activate it follow the steps based on your Browser on [this link](https://wevideo.zendesk.com/hc/en-us/articles/225259448-How-to-enable-WebGL)